Steve Prefontaine: Visits to Oregon State Penitentiary

-Steve Prefontaine had first visited the Oregon State Penitentiary in Salem, Oregon as part of a sociology project.
-Steve Prefontaine enjoyed spending time with the prisoners so much that he continued to come back solo to the prison while still enrolled at the University of Oregon to put on seminars and to teach the inmates about running.
-Steve Prefontaine believed that running could help the prisoners focus on training and racing instead of getting into trouble with all the other prison distractions that went on during the day.
-One prisoner recounts that Steve Prefontaine treated them like regular people and would sit down and talk about life with them.
-Furthermore, Steve Prefontaine's natural "rebellious nature" and charisma also helped him bond on a personal level with prisoners through conversation.
+Prefontaine had first visited the Oregon State Penitentiary in Salem, Oregon as part of a sociology project.
+He enjoyed spending time with the prisoners so much that he continued to come back solo to the prison while still enrolled at the University of Oregon to put on seminars and to teach the inmates about running.
+Prefontaine believed that running could help the prisoners focus on training and racing instead of getting into trouble with all the other prison distractions that went on during the day.
+One prisoner recounts that Prefontaine treated him and the other prisoners like "regular people" and would sit down and talk about life with them.
+Furthermore, Prefontaine's "rebellious nature" and charisma also helped him bond on a personal level with prisoners through conversation.

 After college (1974–75)

 Prefontaine signing a child's arm, c.
 1975.

 Following his collegiate career at Oregon, Prefontaine prepared for the 1976 Summer Olympics in Montreal.
 While running for the Oregon Track Club, Prefontaine set American records in every race from 2,000 to 10,000 meters.

 In 1974, Prefontaine gave a presentation at a banquet.
 It was held in Eugene the night prior to the Junior College Cross Country Championships.
 Prefontaine talked about the importance of cross country through his own eyes.
 After his death, the notes Prefontaine made were given to his family.